 First, let's talk anatomy.
 What's the difference between the vulva and the vagina?

-What does a healthy vulva and vagina smell like?
+What do a healthy vulva and vagina smell like?

 If you start noticing fishy odors, odd discharge, different color discharge, different smelling discharge, talk to your doctor.
 Because those could be signs of an infection.